Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 Conceptually, in a client-server schema, the authentication process begins with the resource owner requesting access to the protected resource to the service provider.
 Both respond with their access tokens and request their IdP to validate the received token.
 The IdPs exchange tokens for validation and send the result to their entity.
 On success, access to the resource is allowed.

 Figure 3 shows the abstract depiction of the symmetric authentication sequence.
-A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/3_Symmetric-sequence-diagram.svg).
-Review the links.
+A SVG image is available [here](https://raw.githubusercontent.com/Luigi-Sbriz/identity/main/images/3_Symmetric-sequence-diagram.svg).

     ┌───────────┐                                            ┌───────────┐
     │Relying    ├-(1)--Request Authentication--------------->│Authorizati│